sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 The `Table` object is a built-in type in `cantabular-metadata`.
 The `name`, `label` and `description` fields are sourced from `Dataset.csv`.
 The other fields in the file are contained in the `TableMetadata` object.

+Only tables with a value of `PUB` (i.e. public) in `Dataset.Security_Mnemonic` are included in the Cantabular metadata.

 | Field | GraphQL Type | Source (en) | Source (cy) |
 | --- | --- | --- | --- |